joehanko/StringGrabber/README.md

 ## Synopsis

 This simple Ruby script will take any files you place in the “input” file, extracts any emails it finds, places them in a new CSV file, and removes the original files.
-It’s a bit clumsy as it is, and there are some fancy terminal outputs for experience, so feel free to remove and submit a pull request.
+How it works is still a bit clumsy, so feel free to submit a pull request and make it better!

 Enjoy!